lpln25/raspberry-pi-login-task/README.md

 print ("\n==> turn off system")
 ~~~

-I create login with ID (tag-rfid) and then with tag-rfid run 3 work like "take picture" and "get video" and "timer"
+I create login system with ID (tag-rfid) and then with three tag-rfid, we could run 3 Task :
+1. take picture
+2. get video
+3. timer"

+## 9. Thanks
-so Thanks from my teacher (Mis `Salem Yasamin`).
+So Thanks from my teacher (Mis ` Yasamin Salem `) that She was inspiring me.